aluan-fooshe/aluan-CART-project_ucsc-ece129/README.md

 Current solutions often rely on cars and trucks, which are inefficient, time-consuming, and impractical for off-road or uneven terrains, especially where parking availability is inconsistent.

 ```[Focus_and_Objective]```
-To address these challenges, a semi-autonomous robotic cart is propsed to assist individuals in carrying their belongings efficiently and affordably.
+To address these challenges, a semi-autonomous robotic cart is proposed to assist individuals in carrying their belongings efficiently and affordably.
 The embedded system will provide a reliable means of transport across diverse environments while reducing the physical burden of carrying loads.

 ```[How]```
 The mechanical and electrical design of the cart will incorporate low-cost motors and materials in order to make it affordable.